getbubblenow/bubble/docs/remote-launcher.md

 After you log in, you should see a "Launch Bubble" screen.
 If you don't see this screen, click the "My Bubble" link in the header.

-In the "Bubble Type" drop-down box, choose "Fork".
+In the "Bubble Type" drop-down box, choose "Fork Launcher".

 In the "Fork Host" field, enter the fully-qualified domain name (FQDN) that the Bubble will be known as.